Egg Muffins are a delicious and tasty grab-and-go breakfast.

-Protien packed and deliciously simple, egg muffins are little handheld egg bites filled with our favorite add ins and cheese.
+Protein-packed and deliciously simple, egg muffins are little handheld egg bites filled with our favorite add-ins and cheese.

-We make these easy egg muffins ahead of time and reheat them throughout the week for a perfect meal on the go!
+We make them in batches ahead of time and reheat them throughout the week.

-- They’re healthy and naturally gluten-free and low in carbs.
+- They’re healthy, naturally gluten-free, and low in carbs.

 - Egg muffins are a great way to use up any kind of leftovers, including veggies or meats.

-- They’re great for meal prep.
-Make them ahead of time (on the weekend) and reheat them in the microwave on busy weekday mornings.
+- They’re great for meal prep!
+Make them ahead of time and reheat them in the microwave throughout the week.

 - Egg muffin cups are perfect on their own or tucked between a couple of pieces of toast for a quick breakfast sandwich.